 4- Mount Arafat and commemoration of God

-The visit and worship at Mount Arafat is one of the Quranic rites for Hajj:
+The commemoration of God at Mount Arafat is also one of the Quranic rites for Hajj:

 5- Animal Offerings

-The Quran makes the point clear that this is not to be confused with the Pagan concept of animal sacrifice for the gods, by stating that God Almighty is in no need of sacrifice.
-This is emphasised by the words "for your own good".
+The Quran makes the point clear that this is not to be confused with the pagan concept of animal sacrifice for the gods, by stating that God Almighty is in no need of any sacrifice.
+This is emphasised by the words "benefits for you".
 This is also asserted in the following verse:

-The offerings to the Sacred Masjid and the traditional markings on them are also mentioned in the following verse:
+The offerings to the Masjid Al-Haram and the traditional markings on them are also mentioned in the following verse:

-These are the rites of Hajj that are decreed by God and are mentioned in the Glorious Quran.
+The above are the only rites of Hajj decreed by God in the Quran.

 Corrupt Rituals that